One million French smokers quit in a year

 A study last year found that despite decades of tobacco control policies, population growth had meant there was an increased number of smokers.

-Worldwide, smoking causes the causes one in 10 deaths, half of them in just four countries - China, India, the US and Russia, according to the Lancet.
+Worldwide, smoking causes one in 10 deaths, half of them in just four countries - China, India, the US and Russia, according to the Lancet.

 A country-by-country analysis warns that "the smoking epidemic is being exported from the rich world to low-income and middle-income countries".